 Of course, a snake that won't eat for a prolonged period could eventually develop infections or starve to death.
-So it's vital that you figure out why if notice any symptoms in addition to the anorexia or your otherwise healthy snake refuses to eat for more than a couple of weeks.
+So you must figure out why if you notice any symptoms in addition to the anorexia or your otherwise healthy snake refuses to eat for more than a couple of weeks.

 Why Snakes Lose Their Appetites

 In some cases, loss of appetite is a natural part of a snake's behavior, but it could also be the result of a problem that you may be able to resolve with minor adjustments to its environment or diet.
 If you can't figure out what's going on, it's always a good idea to pay a visit to your exotics vet.

 Natural Causes That Require No Intervention

 Your snake will lose its appetite from time to time as a natural part of its life cycle.
 When this happens, you won't need to take any action because your snake is perfectly healthy.
 It's important to remember that reptile eating habits are very different from those of mammals.
 It is, of course, important to monitor your snake's behavior to be sure that what appears to be a natural appetite loss isn't a sign of illness.

 Molting is the most common cause of loss of appetite: your snake may stop eating when it's about to molt or shed its skin.
 In addition to premolt anorexia, look for your snake's skin to become very pale and dull and its eyes to look blue and milky.
 It may not eat for a week or so before and after it molts.